-Rochester Boat Club is delighted to have the following coaches on staff:
+Rochester Boat Club is delighted to have the following coaches working with us:

 Coach Megan began rowing in Rochester, NY at Mercy High School.
 She rowed for Mercy for five years and continued her rowing career on the Mercyhurst University Heavyweight Women’s Rowing team.
 During this time she placed second at Dad Vails in 2018 and first at Dad Vails in 2021 in the women’s varsity eight.
 In 2021, she also placed second at the NCAA Rowing Championships in the women’s eight in Sarasota, Florida.
 After graduating, she is currently working in an Organics Prep Lab at an Environmental Company.
 She has begun her coaching career at Rochester Boat Club this winter session.
 Although new to coaching, her love for rowing has helped her adapt to coaching others.